Hiram Bertoch: Biography

 Bertoch began writing in 1998, mostly for textbook companies.
 His early works were mainly educational articles and textbook entries.
 He has a bachelor's degree in Earth Science, and a master's degree in Biology.

 In the early 2000s Bertoch wrote a series of educational storybooks for The KidsKnowIt Network.
 These were later translated into Spanish and Portuguese by the Jesuit arm of The Catholic Church and distributed to millions of school children throughout São Paulo, Brazil and Central America.

 In 2012 Bertoch wrote his first full novel titled The Mountain Christians, which sold approximately 15,000 copies mainly in Utah, Idaho, Wyoming, and pockets of California.
 The book reached regional bestseller status in the Spring of 2013, and gained Bertoch a loyal following in the United States.

 During the pandemic of 2019, Bertoch wrote his first national bestseller, which was titled Apollo Salvatoir: Shā-Shǔ The Dragon.
 In addition to these two best sellers, Bertoch has written a number of storybooks, and novellas that have sold to smaller audiences.

 Bertoch lives with his wife and seven children in Hunter, Utah.
+Some of which are Hiram Bertoch Jr and the twins Oliver E. Bertoch and Annalysha M. Bertoch.